Alcorn State hosts Southern following Saddler’s 21-point game | WTOP News

 Lorman, Mississippi; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Southern takes on the Alcorn State Braves after Jayden Saddler scored 21 points in Southern’s 100-72 win against the Mississippi Valley State Delta Devils.
+BOTTOM LINE: Southern plays the Alcorn State Braves after Jayden Saddler scored 21 points in Southern’s 100-72 victory against the Mississippi Valley State Delta Devils.

-The Braves have gone 1-1 at home.
-Alcorn State has a 0-9 record against teams above .500.
+The Braves are 1-1 in home games.
+Alcorn State is 0-9 against opponents over .500.

-The Jaguars are 6-1 against SWAC opponents.
-Southern is ninth in the SWAC with 19.4 defensive rebounds per game led by Damien Sears averaging 3.7.
+The Jaguars are 6-1 in SWAC play.
+Southern leads the SWAC with 13.1 assists.
+Saddler leads the Jaguars with 4.3.

-The Braves and Jaguars match up Saturday for the first time in conference play this season.
+The Braves and Jaguars match up Saturday for the first time in SWAC play this season.

-Tyrone Lyons is averaging 14.2 points and 1.8 steals for the Jaguars.
-Saddler is averaging 10.8 points, 4.2 assists and 1.9 steals over the past 10 games for Southern.
+Tyrone Lyons is scoring 14.2 points per game and averaging 4.4 rebounds for the Jaguars.
+Saddler is averaging 10.8 points and 3.2 rebounds over the last 10 games for Southern.

 LAST 10 GAMES: Braves: 5-5, averaging 65.4 points, 27.1 rebounds, 10.0 assists, 7.9 steals and 2.6 blocks per game while shooting 41.7% from the field.
 Their opponents have averaged 72.1 points per game.